platformsh/platformsh-docs/reference/platform-app-yaml.md

 It has a few sub-keys which are:

-* **document_root**: The path relative to the root of the application that is exposed on the web.
-Typically `/public` or `/web`.
+* `root`: The folder to serve static assets for this location from relative to the application root.
+Typically `public` or `web`.
-* **passthru**: The URL that is used in case of a file could not be found (either static or php).
-This would typically be your applications front controller, often `/index.php` or `/app.php`.
+* `expires`: How long to allow static assets from this location to be cached.
+Can be a time or *-1* for no caching.
+Times can be suffixed with "ms" (milliseconds), "s" (seconds), "m" (minutes), "h" (hours), "d" (days), "w" (weeks), "M" (months, 30d) or "y" (years, 365d).
+* `passthru`: Whether to forward disallowed and missing resources from this location to the application.
+Can be true, false or a URI path string.
+Typically your applications front controller `/index.php` or `/app.php`.
-* **index_files**: If you want to use a static file (for example `index.html`) to serve your application.
-This key expects a collection.
-NB: In order for this to work, the static file(s) should be included in your whitelist.
-For example, to use a file named `index.html` as an index file, your whitelist should include an element that matches the filename, like `- \.html$`.
+* `index`: The file or files to consider when serving a request for a directory.
+Can be file name, and array of file names or *null*.
+Typically `index.html`.
+Note that in order for this to work, the static file(s) should be allowed by your rules.
+For example, to use a file named `index.html` as an index file, your rules must allow elements that matches the filename, like `- \.html$`.

 * **blacklist**: A list of files which should never be executed.
 Has no effect on static files.
 * **whitelist**: A list of static files (as regular expressions) that may be served.
 Dynamic files (eg: PHP files) will be treated as static files and have their source code served, but they will not be executed.
 * **expires**: The number of seconds whitelisted (static) content